Coronavirus (COVID-19): information for grant applicants and grantholders

 Applying for Cancer Research UK funding

-Recent rapid developments have made it increasingly difficult for people to attend meetings.
+In normal circumstances, most of our funding committees would meet to award funds twice a year; in Spring and Autumn.
+In mid-March we made the difficult decision to defer all our Spring funding committees.
+Recent developments made it increasingly difficult for people to attend meetings.
 In addition, many of our clinical members are rightly cautious about limiting risk for themselves and their patients, especially as their priorities shift towards responding to developments in the healthcare system.

-This is also a major financial crisis and it is sensible for us to consider and understand what the short to mid-term implications will be for Cancer Research UK.
+This is now a major financial crisis and it is sensible for us to delay so that we can understand what the implications will be for Cancer Research UK.

 Any disruptions to research funding activities due to the COVID-19 pandemic will be taken into consideration by our panels and committees to make appropriate adjustments when assessing your record of outputs, research achievements, and career progression.